-Cycling – many guesthouses, including my own, provided cycling as an option and I’d say if you were just planning on getting out in nature this is perfect.
+Many guesthouses, including my own, provided cycling as an option and I’d say if you were just planning on getting out in nature this is perfect.

 The distances are pretty brutal, not to mention you’ll be navigating yourself (maps and GPS aren’t the best here!).

-What to do on Majuli Island
+Things to do on Majuli Island

 Tourists flock here to experience traditional Assamese culture.
-In many ways this island is untouched from the modern world.
+In many ways, this island is untouched by the modern world.

 Fishermen make their nets and fish with bamboo, looms hang on the bottom of huts to make dresses, clay is gathered to make pots and they dry out in the sun, boats are made by hand, masks take weeks to design and make.

-Nothing is mass produced, there’s no factories or quick fix, it’s all produced from the tribes on this island!
+Nothing is mass-produced, there’s no factories or quick fix, it’s all produced from the tribes on this island!